notaryproject/notation/specs/commandline/plugin.md

 ### Install a plugin from file system

-Install a Notation plugin from file system.
-Plugin file supports `.zip`, `.tar.gz`, and single plugin executable file format.
-The checksum validation is optional for this case.
+Install a Notation plugin from the host file system. `.zip`, `.tar.gz`, and `single plugin executable file` formats are supported.
+In this scenario, SHA-256 checksum validation is optional.

 ```shell
 $ notation plugin install --file <file_path>